cirlanalex/predict-top-3-plausible-locations-of-a-developer/README.md

       - Time Zone

 ## Choices
-Everything can be configured except for the aspect specifically selected, wherein the significance of the email extension matches that of the website top-level domain.
+Everything can be configured except for the aspect specifically selected, wherein the significance of the email extension matches that of the website's top-level domain.
 This choice was made because both act as ways to locate based on domain extensions.

 ## Details
 The backend accepts a GitHub username as input to predict the potential location of the user.
 The prediction process involves the following steps:
   1. Check if the user has set their location on the profile.
 If set:
-      - assign this location as the result with a 100% confidence if no other locations are detected from other methods
+      - assign this location as the result with 100% confidence if no other locations are detected from other methods
       - otherwise, allocate a percentage of confidence (configured via DEFAULT_LOCATION_PERCENTAGE) if additional information is available
   2. Check if the user's email address is public and extract the country based on the email extension.
 If available:
       - add this location as a result with the remaining confidence if no other locations are detected from language or time zone methods
       - otherwise, allocate a percentage of confidence (configured via DEFAULT_EMAIL_WEBSITE_PORTION) if additional information from language or time zone methods is available
   3. Check if the user has a personal website set on the profile and take the country from the top-level domain.
 If available:
       - add this location as a result with half of the email confidence, but also reduce the confidence of the mail to half if the email method found a location
-      - otherwise allocate a percentage of confidence (configured via DEFAULT_EMAIL_WEBSITE_PORTION) if additional information from language or time zone methods is available
+      - otherwise, allocate a percentage of confidence (configured via DEFAULT_EMAIL_WEBSITE_PORTION) if additional information from language or time zone methods is available
-      - otherwise add this location as a result with the remaining confidence if no other locations are detected from language or time zone methods
+      - otherwise, add this location as a result with the remaining confidence if no other locations are detected from language or time zone methods
   4. Determine the most used language by the user in READMEs, excluding English.
 If detected:
-      - add the locations that speak that language with the remaining confidence and split it between all the locations if no other locations are detected from time zone method
+      - add the locations that speak that language with the remaining confidence and split it between all the locations if no other locations are detected from the time zone method
-      - otherwise allocate a percentage of confidence (configured via DEFAULT_LANGUAGE_PORTION) and split it between the countries that speak that language if additional information from time zone method is available
+      - otherwise, allocate a percentage of confidence (configured via DEFAULT_LANGUAGE_PORTION) and split it between the countries that speak that language if additional information from the time zone method is available
   5. Determine the user's time zone (scraped since GitHub API does not provide this).
 If detected:
       - add the locations that are in that time zone with the remaining confidence and split it between all the locations
   6. If no method detects at least one potential location, return a 204 status code.